 - 1. This document provides the Habitats Regulations Assessment (HRA) integrity matrices for Norfolk Boreas Offshore Wind Farm.
-The matrices summarise information provided in the Information to Support HRA report (document 5.3 of the application). - 2.
-This document was updated (AS-004) following Section 51 advice provided by The Planning Inspectorate (PINS) following acceptance of the Norfolk Boreas Development Consent Order (DCO) application as follows: - Added footnotes to all matrices to cross reference to where the supporting evidence for the conclusions can be found in the application documents; - Addition of integrity matrices for Breydon Water SPA and Ramsar, Broadland SPA and Ramsar and North Norfolk Coast SPA and Ramsar; and - Updating the matrices for Haisborough, Hammond and Winterton SAC. - 3.
+The matrices summarise information provided in the Information to Support HRA report (document 5.3 of the application). - This document was updated (AS-004) following Section 51 advice provided by The Planning Inspectorate (PINS) following acceptance of the Norfolk Boreas Development Consent Order (DCO) application as follows: - Added footnotes to all matrices to cross reference to where the supporting evidence for the conclusions can be found in the application documents; - Addition of integrity matrices for Breydon Water SPA and Ramsar, Broadland SPA and Ramsar and North Norfolk Coast SPA and Ramsar; and - Updating the matrices for Haisborough, Hammond and Winterton SAC. - 3.
 Norfolk Boreas Limited has included two scenarios within the DCO application; Scenario 1 where Norfolk Vanguard and Norfolk Boreas proceed to construction and Scenario 2 where Norfolk Vanguard does not.
 These two scenarios are summarised in the Information to support HRA report (section 3) and presented in more detail in Chapter 5 Project Description of the ES (document reference 6.1.5).
 As described in section 3 of the Information to support HRA report (section 3) the two scenarios have not materially affected the way the Stage 1: Screening has been undertaken nor have they affected Stage 2 when assessing potential effects linked with the offshore parts of the Project as the Project would be very similar in the offshore environment regardless of the two different scenarios.
-However, the Stage 2 assessment of onshore Natura 2000 sites (section 9 of the Information to support HRA report) does undertake separate assessments for Scenario 1 and Scenario 2, and those assessments are reflected in the integrity matrices (sections 2.11, 2.14, 2.15 and 2.17) provided within this appendix. - 4.
-The Applicant has undertaken additional offshore ornithology assessment to address the concerns raised by Natural England in their Relevant Representation (REP-099) and also discussed during production of the Statement of Common Ground (AS-029).
-The updated offshore ornithology assessment will be submitted at Deadline 2 (ExA;AS-1.D2.V1).
-The updates to the integrity matrices reflect the updated assessment and include revisions to: - a.
+However, the Stage 2 assessment of onshore Natura 2000 sites (section 9 of the Information to support HRA report) does undertake separate assessments for Scenario 1 and Scenario 2, and those assessments are reflected in the integrity matrices (sections 2.10, 2.13, 2.14 and 2.16) provided within this appendix. - 4.
+The Applicant undertook additional offshore ornithology assessment to address the concerns raised by Natural England in their Relevant Representation (REP-099) and also discussed this during production of the Statement of Common Ground (REP2-055).
+The updated offshore ornithology assessment was submitted at Deadline 2 (REP2-035).
+The updates to the integrity matrices made at Deadline 1 reflected the updated assessment and include revisions to: - a.
 The Alde-Ore Estuary SPA assessment of potential effects on lesser black-backed gull for the project alone and in-combination with other wind farms;